Xirdus/dircrawl/README.md

 ###Functions

-* `listFiles(const std::string& path)` - returns an iterable object listing files in given path (absolute or relative to working directory)
+* `listFiles(const std::string& path)` - returns an iterable object listing files in given path
-* `listDirectories(const std::string& path)` - returns an iterable object listing subdirectories in given path (absolute or relative to working directory)
+* `listDirectories(const std::string& path)` - returns an iterable object listing subdirectories in given path
+* `listFilesRecursive(const std::string& path)` - returns an iterable object listing files in given path and all its subdirectories

+Note: the path must be absolute or relative to current directory